Szhenger/scramble/README.md

 ### Command-Line Usage:
 * Syntax: `./scramble <source-file> <method>`.

+### Main Procedures:
+* `main()`: Takes as arguments source file and encryption method.
+Handles argument parsing, file opening, and selecting the appropriate encryption method.
+Manages file replacement   after successful encryption.
+* `invert()`: Reads the file into a buffer, inverts the bits of each byte, and writes the result to the output file.
+* `reverse()`: Reads the file in reverse order and writes the reversed byte sequence to the output file.
+* `hash()`: Scrambles each byte using a basic hash function and writes the result to the output file.
+* `splice()`: Reads each byte of the file and inserts a random byte between each one before writing to the output file.

 ### File Handling:
 * If the encryption process is successful, then the original file is deleted and the encrypted file replaces it.